 The interview process can usually be broken down into two parts:

 1) An interview panel session with two or three interviewers.
 The purpose of this session is to gather information about you from several different perspectives.

-2) Some kind of more practical discussion which will focus on the classroom environment.
+2) Some kind of more practical discussion that will focus on the classroom environment.
 Here, it is quite likely that you will be asked to complete a task with a group of students.
 The purpose of this activity is to allow you to demonstrate how you interact with children in a teaching assistant role.

-You won’t know precisely what to expect at teaching assistant interview until afterwards, but the key is to prepare thoroughly.
+You won't know precisely what to expect at a teaching assistant interview until afterwards, but the key is to prepare thoroughly.
 Most interview panels will probably comprise a school governor, a senior teacher, and perhaps a teacher or a classroom teaching assistant.

 The panel's job is to assess how well you fit the published person specification for the role, and also whether you will be able to carry out the specified job description.